 Our solicitors have helped people dealing with CRPS for many years.
-We can guide you through the process of making a personal injury claim and ensure that it is performed on a *no win no fee basis.
-If you would like to know more about how much compensation for CRPS our solicitors are happy to assist you.
+We can guide you through the process of making a personal injury claim on a no win no fee basis.
+If you would like to know more about how much compensation for CRPS you could be entitled to, our solicitors are happy to assist you.
 Call us on 0800 342 3206.

 Our experts at Jefferies Solicitors are well experienced in dealing with a range of different case types.
 We understand how traumatic sustaining an injury can be and so we want to make the process of claiming compensation as stress-free as possible.